November 3 & 4, 2014

 7:45-5:00 Both Days

 A two-day comprehensive course addressing fundamental management principles for the first 24 hours of critical care.
+Hosted at the state-of-the-art interprofessional Center for Experiential Learning and Simulation (iCELS) in the Albert Sherman Center, UMass Medical School, Worcester, MA

 Program Overview: The FCCS Curriculum is intended to introduce principles important in the initial care of critically ill/injured patients to physicians, physicians-in-training, nurses, and other healthcare providers who may or may not be skilled in critical care but who must care for such patients during early stabilization and in anticipation of the arrival of an intensivists, specialist or pending transfer of the patient to a tertiary center.
 As such, the course is designed: